• Skip to main content

 Your Course Details

-Prerequisites: Because courses in the program are sequential, for your student’s success, it is required that your student take the 9-1 course before enrolling in this course.
+Prerequisite: Required: Registered for Writing Essentials 1: Essential Punctuation and Grammar I (HS 9-1).
+Because courses in the program are sequential, for your student’s success, it is required that your student take the 9-1 course before enrolling in this course.
+Students will be held accountable for all of the punctuation and grammar taught in the previous course.
 If your student is unable to take the previous courses LIVE, then at a minimum, he or she can watch the recordings on Unlimited Access before taking this course.
-Special permission may be granted for attending this course without prerequisites, and a passing score on the Aquinas Writing Advantage Writing Assessment allows you to begin high school writing courses with this course.
-Please contact homeschoolconnections@gmail.com for any questions on permissions.
+An alternative to the prerequisite: a passing assessment from the Aquinas Writing Advantage Assessment service.
+Please contact [email protected] for any questions on permissions.

 Duration: 55 minutes

-Homework: There is an estimated one to four hours per week for homework outside of class time, depending on the student’s ability.
+Homework: Students will have weekly writing assignments with grading and direct feedback from the instructor.
+Expect an estimated two (2) to four (4) hours per week for homework outside of class time, depending on the student’s ability; homework includes reading, writing, and responding to feedback.

 How this course fits with your other High School Writing courses...